WangYangfan/SimCSE/README.md

 **Eval**

-For evaluation, we only select `SentEval/STS/STSBenchmark/sts-dev.csv` and `SentEval/STS/STSBenchmark/sts-test.csv` during valid and test.
+For evaluation, we only use `SentEval/STS/STSBenchmark/sts-dev.csv` and `SentEval/STS/STSBenchmark/sts-test.csv` dataset during valid and test respectively.